silladgey/blackwater-concert-organizer/README.md

 (1) Adding Performers
 ---------------------
-How many performers are you adding: 3
+How many performers are you adding?
+3

 Booking 1/3:
 Enter your name: Fred